-Homework will be set each week, in particular you will be expected to collect visual inspiration and do drawings for your skirt designs.
+Homework is essential and will be set each week, in particular you will be expected to collect visual inspiration and do drawings to develop your designs.
 You will also be expected to finish off exercises started in class.

 What this course could lead to